 “Every person has power.
 This program teaches young people how to use their power in a positive way.” - Usharek+ graduate

-An analysis of Usharek+ through the lense of the unified theory of change shows that it contributes in varying degrees to building youth agency and a supportive environment for youth participation.
+An analysis of Usharek+ through the lense of the unified theory of change shows that it contributes in varying degrees to building youth agency and an enabling environment for youth participation.
 Through the program, young women and men take collective political action, build assets for political participation, and engage a variety of political entry points, contributing to improved youth agency.
 Accordingly, program graduates report having more positive attitudes toward politics, improved knowledge of democracy and political processes, and a greater interest and willingness to remain engaged.

 “As a Jordanian politician, I can say that I got a first-hand perspective of future politicians.” - Jordanian member of parliament about Usharek+ debate competition